veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦      Property       ¦           Type            ¦                            Description                            ¦                    Example Value                     ¦
 +---------------------+---------------------------+-------------------------------------------------------------------+------------------------------------------------------+
 ¦fourCcList           ¦Strict Array of strings    ¦Used to declare the enhanced list of supported codecs when         ¦e.g., 1                                               ¦
 ¦                     ¦                           ¦connecting to the server.
-The fourCcList property is a strict array¦[ ‘av01’, ‘vp09, ‘hvc1’,                              ¦
+The fourCcList property is a strict array¦[ "av01", "vp09", "hvc1",                             ¦
 ¦                     ¦                           ¦of dense ordinal indices.
-Each entry in the array is of string     ¦  ‘Avc1’, ‘ac-3’, ‘ec-3’,                             ¦
+Each entry in the array is of string     ¦  "Avc1", "ac-3", "ec-3",                             ¦
-¦                     ¦                           ¦type, specifically a [FourCC] value (i.e., a string that is a      ¦  ‘Opus’, ‘.mp3’, ‘fLaC’,                             ¦
+¦                     ¦                           ¦type, specifically a [FourCC] value (i.e., a string that is a      ¦  "Opus", ".mp3", "fLaC",                             ¦
-¦                     ¦                           ¦sequence of four bytes), representing a supported audio/video      ¦  ‘Aac’ ]                                             ¦
+¦                     ¦                           ¦sequence of four bytes), representing a supported audio/video      ¦  "Aac" ]                                             ¦
 ¦                     ¦                           ¦codec.                                                             ¦                                                      ¦
 ¦                     ¦                           ¦                                                                   ¦e.g., 2                                               ¦
 ¦                     ¦                           ¦In the context of E-RTMP, clients capable of receiving any codec   ¦[ * ]                                                 ¦
 ¦                     ¦                           ¦(e.g., recorders or forwarders) may set a FourCC value to the      ¦                                                      ¦
-¦                     ¦                           ¦wildcard value of '*'.                                             ¦                                                      ¦
+¦                     ¦                           ¦wildcard value of "*".                                             ¦                                                      ¦
 ¦                     ¦                           ¦                                                                   ¦                                                      ¦
 ¦                     ¦                           ¦Note: The fourCcList property was introduced in the original       ¦                                                      ¦
 ¦                     ¦                           ¦E-RTMP.
 Going forward, it is RECOMMENDED on the client side to     ¦                                                      ¦